coelhucas/lucascoelho.dev/_posts/2018-05-26-finite-state-machines.md

 Using this you just need to define your states and how you're going to work.
 For example:
 ![Example gif](http://www.lcrabbit.com/img/fsm/gif2.gif)
-In this "enemy", he has 3 states: idle, chasing and attacking.
+In this "enemy", I made 3 states: idle, chasing and attacking.
 If character's Y axis is greater (in Godot, lesser) than enemy Y + some_value, the enemy state are going to be idle, if it's not will gonna be chasing and if the player's collision shape enter on the green rectangle, the state will be attacking (consequently, if the player leaves this area, the enemy will follow the player again).

 I hope this lecture is helpful to someone, I have no idea if I'm being didactic in this texts, so leave your feedback about it bellow, so I can see where I can improve this.